zachncurry/zachncurry/README.md

 **Plan of Action**
 - **[Texas A & M Engineering for Technical Cybersecurity Certification](https://teex.org/program/technical-cybersecurity/)** _Opens additional opportunity to volunteer with the ITDRC, Cybsersecurity Response Team_
     - Paid for by DHS/FEMA through my volunteer work with the ITDRC
-    - Focus: Learn from the Department of Homeland Security their approach to
+    - Focus: Learn the Department of Homeland Security's approach to
         - Governmental Considerations & Laws for Cyber Ethics
         - Cybersecurity in the Workplace
         - Network Assurance